Life Insurance Cost Guide

 - What happens if I don’t make a premium payment?

-If you have a term policy and don’t make a required premium payment on time, you will typically have a 30-day grace period to catch up.
+If you have term and don’t make a required premium payment on time, you will typically have a 30-day grace period to catch up.
 If you still don’t make the payment, many companies will lapse your policy.
-This means the policy will no longer be in force, and you will have to go through underwriting again to be covered.
+This means the it will no longer be in force, and you will have to go through underwriting again to be covered.

 - Can I get life insurance even if I have a pre-existing medical condition?

 Yes, but it might cost more.
-Life insurance companies consider a variety of factors when they issue a policy, including your age, occupation, and health.
-If you have a pre-existing health condition, a company might still issue a policy but at a more expensive rate.
-This allows the insurance company to appropriately price the risk associated with your policy.
+Companies consider a variety of factors when they issue a policy, including your age, occupation, and health.
+If you have a pre-existing health condition, a company might still issue it, but at a more expensive rate.
+This allows the company to appropriately price the risk associated with your coverage.

 Based on a $250,000 death benefit over a 20-year term for a 30-year-old in good health